The ComfyUI Bible

 Arcane Wizardry

-The workflow is the whole thing in the previous screenshot, every node, group and connections you have made, together form this esoteric JSON beast, when people tell you to share your workflow, what they mean really mean, is for you to hit Ctrl + S and send them the JSON file you downloaded after naming your workflow something meaningful.
-You can also use Workflow Image from the Custom-Scripts custom node, to embed the workflow in an image of your workflow.
+The workflow is the entire setup you see in the screenshot, including all the nodes, groups, and connections you make.
+When someone asks you to share your workflow, they’re referring to the JSON file you can download after saving your workflow with a meaningful name.
+You can also use the Workflow Image feature from the Custom-Scripts custom node to embed your workflow in an image.

 Right Click Add Method